nuitrcs/byod/timeline.md

 You've got 8 weeks with your group.
 What are you looking to accomplish overall and each week?
 Creating a project plan will help you get clear about what you're looking to accomplish and keep you on track this summer.

-## Pre-planning
+## 1. Pre-planning

 How many hours per week do you realistically have for the project?
 Are there weeks where you know you will have less or no time?

 What specific items are you looking to create?
 A data visualization?
 A script to run an analysis?
 A clean dataset?
-Think about what files the directory on your computer for this project looks like at the end.
-Remember, you want: raw data set > cleaning/processing scripts > clean data set > analysis and visualization scripts > output artifacts such as plots or tables.
+Think about what the directory on your computer for this project looks like at the end.
+Remember, a normal data flow follows these steps: raw data set > cleaning/processing scripts > clean data set > analysis and visualization scripts > output artifacts such as plots or tables.
+Your summer project might include only some of these steps.

-## Write the Steps
+## 2. Write the steps

 For each item you want to create, write an ordered list of tasks you think you need to complete to create that item.
 Do your best - you may not know all of the steps when you're taking on a new type of project.
 Your mentors are happy to help you fill in the gaps and identify steps you may be missing.

+#### Example steps

 These tasks will be specific to your project and experience level, but here are two examples: